Professor Morag Shiach, MA (Glasgow) MA (McGill) PhD (Cambridge)

 Recent and On-Going Research

 I am involved in research on knowledge exchange and the creative economy, and on the relations between creative practices and social transformation.
 I have been the PI on two major AHRC-funded projects in this area: Creativeworks London and Social Change through Creativity and Culture (Brazil).
-I will also be PI on a new AHRC-funded project, Creative Hubs and Urban Development Goals (UK/Brazil) from October 2016.
+I was PI on a new AHRC-funded project, Creative Hubs and Urban Development Goals (UK/Brazil) from October 2016-July 2017.

-I continue to work on the ways in which the activity of labour shapes human subjectivity, which I explored in detail in my monograph, Modernism, Labour and Selfhood in British of ‘immaterial labour’ may help in the understanding of the economic and affective position of the modernist writer.
+I continue to work on the ways in which the activity of labour shapes human subjectivity, which I explored in detail in my monograph, Modernism, Labour and Selfhood in British Literature and Culture, 1890-1930, exploring in particular how the theorisation of ‘immaterial labour’ may help in the understanding of the economic and affective position of the modernist writer.